ShravyaMalogi/IMDB-WIKI_Age_Detection/README.md

 [![Dataset](https://img.shields.io/badge/Dataset-IMDB--WIKI-green)](https://data.vision.ee.ethz.ch/cvl/rrothe/imdb-wiki/)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-> Predicting human age from faces using ML models.
+> Predicting human age from faces using a CNN model.

 ---

 ## 📌 Overview
 This project is a **Convolutional Neural Network (CNN)** built to predict ages using the **IMDB-WIKI dataset** — one of the largest publicly available datasets of human faces with age labels.

-The model is trained and tuned for **low Mean Absolute Error (MAE)**, making it accurate and efficient for real-world use.

 ---